Aatamte/PyCxsim/README.md

 ## Installation

-You can install the latest version of PyCxsim directly from the GitHub repository (>=Python 3.8):
+(Recommended) You can install the latest version of PyCxsim with this command:

 ```bash
 pip install git+https://github.com/Aatamte/PyCxsim.git
 ```

-or directly from pip:
+An (outdated) version is also hosted on Pypi:
 ```bash
 pip install pycxsim
 ```